-GMA 1347D/1347D-20 MESSAGE ADVISORIES
+GMA 1347 MESSAGE ADVISORIES

 Message Comments GMA1 FAIL - GMA1 is inoperative.
 The audio panel self-test has detected a failure.
 The audio panel is unavailable.
-The GMA2 FAIL - GMA2 is inoperative. system should be serviced.
-GMA XTALK - GMA crosstalk error has occurred.
-An error has occurred in transferring data between the two GMAs.
-The system should be serviced.
-GMA1 CONFIG - GMA1 config error.
+The G1000 system should be serviced.
+GMA1 CONFIG - GMA1 configuration error.
 Config service req'd.
 The audio panel configuration settings do not match backup configuration memory.
-The system should be serviced.
-GMA2 CONFIG - GMA2 config error.
-Config service req'd.
-MANIFEST - GMA1 software mismatch, communication halted.
+The G1000 system should be serviced.
+MANIFEST - GMA1 software mismatch.
+Communication halted.
 The audio panel has incorrect software installed.
-The system should be serviced.
-MANIFEST - GMA2 software mismatch, communication halted.
+The G1000 system should be serviced.
 GMA1 SERVICE - GMA1 needs service.
 Return unit for repair.
 The audio panel self-test has detected a problem in the unit.
 Certain audio functions may still be available, and the audio panel may still be usable.
-The system should be serviced when possible.
-GMA2 SERVICE - GMA2 needs service.
-Return unit for repair.
+The G1000 system should be serviced when possible.